haxiomic/haxe-c-bridge/examples/basic-messages/README.md

 # Basic C-to-Haxe Message Passing

 Example demonstrating embedding a multi-threaded haxe program in a simple C program.
-The haxe example to embed is [HaxeProgram.hx](./HaxeProgram.hx) and the hosting C program is [main.c](./main.c)
+The haxe code embedded is [HaxeProgram.hx](./HaxeProgram.hx) and the hosting C program is [main.c](./main.c)

 [main.c](./main.c) Uses the HaxeEmbed library to start a haxe thread and pass it messages.
 When the haxe thread starts, the haxe `main()` function in [HaxeProgram.hx](./HaxeProgram.hx) is executed and it registers a callback to receive messages from native code using `HaxeEmbed.setMessageHandler(onMessage)`

+[main.c](./main.c) demonstrates many common patterns you may want to use – synchronous and asynchronous message passing, supplying callbacks to the haxe code so it can call into native code and restarting the haxe thread

+## Compiling

 I've included a makefile for compiling on macOS (`make -f makefile.mac`), however the example is simple and should work with any C toolchain or platform, to compile from scratch: